Non-perturbative intertwining between spin and charge correlations: A "smoking gun" single-boson-exchange result: Results

 \subsection{Intermediate-temperature/local moment regime}

 As the next step, we focus on intermediate temperatures, for which, in the three cases considered, local magnetic moments are formed as a result of the on-site repulsion $U$.
-Their formation is signalized by a relative flat (Curie) behavior of the quantity $T\chi^{\spin}_{\omega=0}(T)$ in the temperature range considered \cite{Hewson1993, Krishna1980} (not shown, see e.g. Fig.~4 in the supplemental of \cite{Chalupa2021}).
 Following the same steps as in the previous subsection, we start our analysis of $\tilde{\chi}^{\ch}_{\nu \nu'}$ by considering its diagonal elements ($\nu'=\nu$).
 These are shown in Fig.~\ref{fig:low_temp_diag} together with their complete SBE decomposition of $\tilde{\chi}^{\ch}_{\nu\nu'}$, similarly as in Fig.~\ref{fig:high_temp_diag}.
 We can immediately observe that, for all three models, the diagonal entries of $\tilde{\chi}^{\ch}_{\nu\nu'}$ (black dots) become negative in the low-frequency regime, while turning back to positive values at intermediate/large frequencies \cite{Chalupa2021}.

 This qualitative change w.r.t.~the high-$T$/perturbative case, as shown in Fig.~\ref{fig:high_temp_diag}, is important for a twofold reason.
 First, from a physical point of view, the negative diagonal elements play a major role in the suppression of the on-site static charge response which characterizes this regime, when the corresponding sum over all fermionic Matsubara frequencies ($\nu$,$\nu'$) is taken in Eq.~(\ref{eq:chic_phys})\cite{Chalupa2021}.
 Second, from a more formal perspective, the suppression of the diagonal entries of $\tilde{\chi}^{\ch}_{\nu\nu'}$ down to negative values drives the zero crossing, and the subsequent negativity, of some of its eigenvalues\cite{Chalupa2021}.
-Zero-crossing eigenvalues render $\tilde{\chi}^\ch_{\nu\nu'}$ non-invertible, triggering (multiple) divergences of the irreducible vertex functions in the charge channel\cite{Schaefer2013,Janis2014,Ribic2016,Gunnarsson2016,Schaefer2016,Gunnarsson2017,Vucicevic2018,Chalupa2018,Thunstroem2018,Melnick2020,Springer2020} and, hence, the associated breakdown of the self-consistent perturbation theory\cite{Gunnarsson2017}.
+This has direct consequences for calculating the two-particle irreducible vertex in the charge channel from the inversion of the corresponding Bethe-Salpeter equation: $\Gamma^{\ch}_{\nu\nu'\omega}=\beta^2 ([\tilde{\chi}^{\ch}_\omega]_{\nu\nu'}^{-1}-[\tilde{\chi}^{\ch,0}_\omega]_{\nu\nu'}^{-1})$.
+In fact, zero-crossing eigenvalues of $\tilde{\chi}^\ch_{\nu\nu'}$ render the Bethe-Salpeter equation non-invertible, triggering (multiple) divergences of the two-particle irreducible vertex in the charge channel\cite{Schaefer2013,Janis2014,Ribic2016,Gunnarsson2016,Schaefer2016,Gunnarsson2017,Vucicevic2018,Chalupa2018,Thunstroem2018,Melnick2020,Springer2020} and, hence, the associated breakdown of the self-consistent perturbation theory\cite{Gunnarsson2017}.